 Warm up with a nice chai latte on a cool day, adding in any flavorings you want.
 While a chai latte is a little higher in calories, you can drink a venti size, which comes in at 120 mg caffeine.

 While espresso is a more concentrated form of coffee, served in small shots, you can still enjoy it while pregnant.
 Just stick with one or two shots, and you’ll be just fine.

 14. Caffe Americano

 An Americano is simply espresso diluted with water, and you can drink a tall (12 ounce) guilt-free while pregnant.
 You could even ask for decaf if you want to avoid caffeine altogether.

 If you’ve never heard of a Caffe Misto, it’s a half-and-half blend of brewed hot coffee and steamed milk.
 Enjoy a venti size, adding in any flavorings or toppings that you like.

 Are you a tea lover?
 You can enjoy any size Starbucks tea while staying under the caffeine threshold.
 Green tea is a great choice, although they offer a wide variety of flavors.

-A hot cup of tea with a dab of honey is a soul-warming beverage when it’s cold outside, and it’s especially soothing when you’re feeling under the weather.
+A hot cup of tea with a dab of honey is a soul-warming beverage when it’s cold outside, and it’s especially soothing during cold and flu season.